beaucharman/bonsai/readme.md

 Normalize creates an invaluable blank slate for which to begin building application styles.

+**Current version, Normalize.css v2.1.2**

-It is inlcuded in the `stylesheets/_tabularasa.scss` file, however the newest version can be obtained via the [Bower GitHub project page](https://github.com/necolas/normalize.css), or via Bower:
+Normalize.css is inlcuded in the `stylesheets/_tabularasa.scss` file, however the newest version can be obtained via [Normalize's GitHub project page](https://github.com/necolas/normalize.css), or via Bower:

 `bower install --save normalize-css`